Foster Care and Adoption

 The goal of Foster Care is to strengthen families.
 During placement, social workers, foster parents and birth parents work together to facilitate the child’s returning home.
 When returning home is not possible, an alternative plan is made.

 - Come from all kinds of family backgrounds

 - Are experiencing the pain of separating from their families

 You can be a Foster Parent if you are:

 - Employed inside or outside the home

-To learn more, join us at our next Information Session:
+Join us at our next Information Session and find out:

-Please contact us to RSVP and for Information Session locations.
+Please contact us to RSVP and for Information Session location.